-- Position the caret within a type where you would like to generate a constructor.
+- Position the caret within a class where you'd like to generate a constructor.

 - On the main menu, choose ReSharper | Edit | Generate Code, or press Alt+Insert.

-- In the Generate pop-up menu, select Constructor.
+- From the Generate pop-up menu, select Constructor.

-Optionally, select one or several base class constructors.
+the new constructor.
+Optionally, select one or several base class

-For every selected base constructor, a new constructor will be generated
+constructors.
+For every selected base constructor, a new constructor will be generated that will

-For example, if a single base constructor and a single class member is selected, as shown above,
+example, if a single base constructor and a single class member is selected, as shown